Skip to main content

 If you have high blood pressure, it’s vital that you measure and track your blood pressure regularly.
 If you don’t have an at-home blood pressure cuff, your Select Health plan benefits may be able to help pay for one.

-• Select Health Medicare plans provide an Over-the-Counter (OTC) benefit that gives members money each quarter to purchase things like blood pressure cuffs.
+• Select Health Medicare plans provide an over-the-counter (OTC) benefit that gives members money each quarter to purchase things like blood pressure cuffs.

 • Select Health Community Care offers benefits to help cover the cost of a blood pressure cuff.